 August 2000

+Willochra

+Two newly ordained for service in

 Gift from Mother's Union to say thank you and to remind the Bishop and Marion of Willochra.

+August 2000

+The Bishop and Marion were presented with matching flying jackets to wear West.

+August 2000

-August 2000 All images have been collected from past issues of 'The Willochran' (July 1987-August 2000) During Bishop McCall's time in Willochra 'The Willochran' went from a monthly publication to bi-monthly.
+from past issues of 'The Willochran' (July 1987-August 2000) During Bishop McCall's time

+All images have been collected

+in Willochra 'The Willochran' went from a monthly publication to bi-monthly.

 The last month and year on the caption show the issue from which the images were taken.

+IN MEMORIAM - BISHOP DAVID MCCALL

+The Fifth Bishop of Willochra

+A personal reflection